 Get everything for cleaning, caring for and repairing clothing, accessories and textiles in one place.
 That means all cleaning detergents, stain formulas, dryer balls, clothespins, dryer racks, sewing kit, iron and ironing board, and shoe care.
 Designate a spot for everything in a laundry room or closet/shelving close to where your machines are.
-In really tight spaces maybe this means a moveable cart that holds everything and you can wheel it to the machines when needed.
+In really tight spaces maybe this means a movable cart that holds everything and you can wheel it to the machines when needed.

 A laundry bar for air-drying clothes is ideal, but an inexpensive folding or tilt-out rack on the back of the door or wall works well and saves space.
 Or pull out a folding rack to hang over a door when needed and slid in between the machines when not.
 I also use pegs on the wall and have clothes hangers on them ready and waiting for wet clothing to be hung to dry.
 Get creative - even a long towel bar hung on the underside of the bottom shelf in the linen closet is a great option.

 5. Decide where you'll fold clean laundry.

 Designate a space to fold - whether it's a counter that's kept clear over or beside your machines, or a bed where you fold everything immediately and put it away.
 I recommend NOT folding on your dining table or coffee table where it could sit for days.
 Your bed is a better option if you don't have room within an actual laundry room.
 You can't go to sleep at night if there are piles of clothes on it!